dgraph-io/dgraph-docs/content/mutations/upsert-block.md

 +++
 date = "2017-03-20T22:25:17+11:00"
-title = "Upsert Blocks in DQL" description = "In this guide, we explain the upsert block in Dgraph, which lets you perform queries and mutations in a single request. " weight = 11
+title = "Upsert Blocks in DQL" description = "In this guide, we explain the upsert block in DQL, which lets you perform queries and mutations in a single request." weight = 11
 [menu.main]
     name = "Upsert Blocks"